 Graphics Card or External devices

-Most Of times Faulty Graphic Card Can Cause the Auto system Restart.
-I personally Face this issue. or if you may notice after installing a new external Device like a scanner, webcam the system restart frequently. in this case, Remove the graphics card and start windows with normal basic VGA port or try a Different Graphics Card.
+Most Of the times Faulty Graphic Card Can Cause the Auto system Restart.
+I personally Face this issue. or if you may notice after installing a new external Device like a scanner, webcam the system restart frequently. in this case, Remove the graphics card and start windows with a normal basic VGA port or try a Different Graphics Card.

-Also If the problem started after installing new External Device then remove all external devices and start windows normally.
+Also If the problem started after installing a new External Device then remove all external devices and start windows normally.
 If the system works smoothly then attach one by one external device to find out the faulty device.